-LLS 1423 COLLEGE STUDY SKILLS- An advanced course in study skills that fosters insight and practice of critical reading skills and study techniques needed for efficient and effective mastery of college-level courses, both graduate and undergraduate.
+LLS 1423 COLLEGE STUDY SKILLS- This course is designed as an advanced course in study skills that fosters insight and practice of critical reading skills and study techniques needed for efficient and effective mastery of college level course, both graduate and undergraduate.
 Three hours, 3 credits.